 International competition of medium and full-length documentary films with Italian premiere

-Among the titles awarded in this category: I Want to See the Manager by Hannes Lang and No Todo es Vigilia by Hermes Paralluelo (ed.
-2015), Vivian, Vivian by Ingrid Kamerling (ed.
-2016) and Treblinka by Sérgio Tréfaut (2017 edition), Hale County This morning, this evening by RaMell Ross (2018 edition).
+Among the titles awarded in this category: I Want to See the Manager by Hannes Lang and No Todo es Vigilia by Hermes Paralluelo (2015 edition), Vivian, Vivian by Ingrid Kamerling (2016 edition), Treblinka by Sérgio Tréfaut (2017 edition), Hale County This morning, this evening by RaMell Ross (2018 edition).

 PerSo Cinema Italiano

 Competition of medium and feature-length Italian documentary films